 Chill the dough.
 These spice cookies come out better when the dough is chilled all the way through before baking.
-To make the dough ahead of time, wrap it in parchment paper, and then place in a freezer bag and place in the freezer.
+To make the dough ahead of time, wrap it in parchment paper, and then place in a freezer bag, and place it in the freezer.
 The frozen dough will last a few months in the freezer.
 I like to make Christmas cookie dough way ahead of time since the holidays can get so crazy.

 If you don’t want to freeze this dough you can wrap it in parchment paper and place it in the refrigerator to chill for at least an hour before baking.
 I like to shape the cookies and place them in the refrigerator for a few minutes before placing them in the oven.

 Allow the cookies to cool completely before coating them in white chocolate or white almond bark.
 Make sure the white chocolate is set completely before packaging or storing.
 To help them set, I place them on a parchment-lined plate and place them in the refrigerator for a few minutes.
 These cookies can be stored in an airtight container for up to 4-5 days.

-Use confectioners sugar instead of flour to roll out.
-You can coat your work surface, rolling pin, and the cookie cutters in confectioners sugar.
+Use confectioner sugar instead of flour to roll out.
+You can coat your work surface, rolling pin, and cookie cutters in confectioner sugar.
 The confectioner’s sugar will act like flour to help prevent sticking without making the cookie too hard.

 For this batch in the image, I rolled out and used a simple cut-out cookie cutter.
 Since they ended up a little on the thin side, I would recommend rolling out the dough to at least 1/4 inch thickness.
-You can easily roll them into a ball in your hand and slightly flatten and place them on the cookie sheet to bake.
+You can easily roll them into a ball in your hand slightly flatten and place them on the cookie sheet to bake.